 FCC Boards often deal with the big press freedom issues of the day, but from time to time Club politics rears its head.
 This can be in the form of grumbles and complaints, disciplinary issues, or challenges to policy decisions.
 Usually, the storm passes, but on two occasions in – in 1993 and 1999 – EGMs were called to oust the president.
 The presidents in question were overwhelming supported, but even though the issues behind the EGMs have faded both presidents have very fresh memories of those difficult times.

-At the end of 2012, General Manager Gilbert Cheng celebrated 40 years at the FCC, the last 13 as manager.
+At the end of 2012, former General Manager Gilbert Cheng celebrated 40 years at the FCC, the last 13 as manager.
 There are many stories about Gilbert’s legendary memory.
 Some time ago an Absent member came back to town after a 25-year gap.
 He walked into the bar and Gilbert not only remembered his name and number, but also his preferred drink.

 The FCC does lots of worthy things these days, but at heart the hard drinking, hard-living FCC of old is still there.
 The FCC continues to be a bar (and jazz club) where people eat, drink, meet, argue, occasionally fight and party.
 Looking back over 70 years, the club has been home to amazing characters, brilliant journalists and thousands of honest to goodness professionals from many walks of life.
 There are many more names and stories that could have been mentioned, but that would require a book.